Oaxaca: Prehistoric and pre-Hispanic period

 Most of what is known about prehistoric Oaxaca comes from work in the Central Valleys region.
-Evidence of human habitation dating back to about 11,000 years BC has been found in the Guilá Naquitz cave near the town of Mitla.
-This area was recognized as a UNESCO World Heritage site in 2010 in recognition for the "earliest known evidence of domesticated plants in the continent, while corn cob fragments from the same cave are said to be the earliest documented evidence for the domestication of maize."
-More finds of nomadic peoples date back to about 5000 BC, with some evidence of the beginning of agriculture.
-By 2000 BC, agriculture had been established in the Central Valleys region of the state, with sedentary villages.
-The diet developed around this time would remain until the Spanish Conquest, consisting primarily of harvested corn, beans, chocolate, tomatoes, chili peppers, squash and gourds.
+Evidence of human habitation dating to about 11,000 years BCE has been found in the Guilá Naquitz cave near the town of Mitla.
+This area was recognized as a UNESCO World Heritage site in 2010 in recognition of the "earliest known evidence of domesticated plants in the continent, while corn cob fragments from the same cave are said to be the earliest documented evidence for the domestication of maize."
+More finds of nomadic peoples date to about 5000 BCE, with some evidence of the beginning of agriculture.
+By 2000 BCE, agriculture had been established in the Central Valleys region of the state, with sedentary villages.
+The diet developed around this time remained until the Spanish Conquest, consisting primarily of harvested corn, beans, chocolate, tomatoes, chili peppers, squash and gourds.
 Meat was generally hunted and included tepescuintle, turkey, deer, peccary, armadillo and iguana.

-The oldest known major settlements, such as Yanhuitlán and Laguna Zope are located in this area as well.
+The oldest known major settlements, such as Yanhuitlán and Laguna Zope, are also in this area.
 The latter settlement is known for its small figures called "pretty women" or "baby face."
-Between 1200 and 900 BC, pottery was being produced in the area as well.
+Between 1200 and 900 BCE, pottery was produced in the area.
 This pottery has been linked with similar work done in La Victoria, Guatemala.
-Other important settlements from the same time period include Tierras Largas, San José Mogote and Guadalupe, whose ceramics show Olmec influence.
-The major native language family, Oto-Manguean, is thought to have been spoken in northern Oaxaca around 4400 BC and to have evolved into nine distinct branches by 1500 BC.
+Other important settlements from the same period include Tierras Largas, San José Mogote and Guadalupe, whose ceramics show Olmec influence.
+The major native language family, Oto-Manguean, is thought to have been spoken in northern Oaxaca around 4400 BCE and to have evolved into nine distinct branches by 1500 BCE.

-Historic events in Oaxaca as far back as the 12th century are described in pictographic codices painted by Zapotecs and Mixtecs in the beginning of the colonial period, but outside of the information that can be obtained through their study, little historical information from pre-colonial Oaxaca exist, and our knowledge of this period relies largely on archaeological remains.
-By 500 BC, the central valleys of Oaxaca were mostly inhabited by the Zapotecs, with the Mixtecs on the western side.
-These two groups were often in conflict throughout the pre-Hispanic period.
+Historic events in Oaxaca as far back as the 12th century are described in pictographic codices painted by Zapotecs and Mixtecs in the beginning of the colonial period, but outside of the information that can be obtained through their study, little historical information from pre-colonial Oaxaca exists, and our knowledge of this period relies largely on archaeological remains.
+By 500 BCE, Oaxaca's central valleys were mostly inhabited by the Zapotecs, with the Mixtecs on the western side.
+These two groups were often in conflict during the pre-Hispanic period.
 Archeological evidence indicates that between 750 and 1521, there may have been population peaks of as high as 2.5 million.

 The Zapotecs were the earliest to gain dominance over the Central Valleys region.
-The first major dominion was centered in Monte Albán, which flourished from 500 BC until AD 750.
-At its height, Monte Albán was home to some 25,000 people and was the capital city of the Zapotec nation.
+The first major dominion was centered in Monte Albán, which flourished from 500 BCE to AD 750.
+At its height, Monte Albán was home to 25,000 people and the capital city of the Zapotec nation.
 It remained a secondary center of power for the Zapotecs until the Mixtecs overran it in 1325.
-The site contains a number of notable features including the Danzantes, a set of stone reliefs and the finding of fine quality ceramics.
+The site has several notable features, including the Danzantes, a set of stone reliefs, and the finding of fine quality ceramics.